 There can be a few reasons as to why your message may have not been received into your EZ Inbox.
-One you may want to rule out is if there is possibly an internet connection or delay with the phone carrier sending the message to your account.
-You will also want to make sure that you have used a "call-to-action".
-Let your contacts know what you want them to respond with when you send them a mass text.
+First thing you will want to rule out is if there is an internet connection delay with the phone carrier.
+Ultimately, the contact's phone carrier will have to push the message to the device.
+You will also want to make sure that you have used a "call-to-action" or let your contacts know what you want them to text you.

 If you don't believe either of these issues could be causing this, take a look at the following possibilities to troubleshoot this issue:

 Note: Short Code numbers will no longer be supported by phone carriers.
 Learn More.

 The short code is the authorized six digit number that allows you to send mass messages from your EZ account.
 So, you will want to make sure that the individual who's text you aren't receiving can receive messages from your account.
 The simple way to test this is to have them text in your keyword.

 The keyword is a code that anyone can text in to subscribe to receiving messages from your account.

 To the find the keyword on your account:

 - Go to Keywords & Numbers on the left panel

 - Have the contact text in that keyword to opt into your account.
 There is a "Learn more" link on the Keywords page that will show you an example using your short code.